DraftShift/StealthChanger/wiki/Printing.md

 ### Heat Treating

-If you print the shuttle and backplate and things are just not smooth or you have slight binding, you can Heat Treat it and here is how.
+If you printed the shuttle and backplate and things are just not smooth or you have slight binding, you can Heat Treat it and here is how.
-- Full assemble the shuttle and backplate with Bushing, Pins, Screws and Magnets
+- Fully assemble the shuttle and backplate with Bushing, Pins, Screws and Magnets
-- Set your heatbed to 100-110°C
+- Set your heat bed to 100-110°C
-- Once at temperature set mate both parts fully, and set them on the bed with the backplate (tool side) down
+- Once at temperature, mate both parts fully, and set them on the bed with the backplate (tool side) down
-- After 20+ minutes pick them up and slide them 3-4 times, then fully reseat them
+- After 20+ minutes pick them up and slide them 3-4 times, then fully mate them once again
-- Let them cool without touching them for 5+ hours
+- Set down on the backplate (tool side) someplace cool (Desk) and let them cool without touching them for 5+ hours
-- Try them again and you shoudl see an improvement if it's still not 100% feel free to repeat the Heat Treatment
+- Try and slide them again and you should feel an improvement, you can try this multiple times if you are still not satisfied

 Big thank you to `unguided-wanderer` on Discord for this technique.